nikinikesh2009/Circle/replit.md

 ## Overview

 The Circle is a full-stack web application designed to be a comprehensive productivity platform.
-It integrates AI-powered tools with habit tracking, motivational features, and community engagement to help users achieve their goals.
-Key capabilities include intelligent daily planning, a multimodal AI chat assistant, a focus mode, gamified habit formation, and a competitive battle system for user challenges.
+It integrates habit tracking, motivational features, and community engagement to help users achieve their goals.
+Key capabilities include manual daily planning, focus mode, gamified habit formation, and a competitive battle system for user challenges.
 The platform aims to provide an immersive, supportive environment for personal growth and productivity.

 ## Recent Changes

-**October 6, 2025** - Switched to DeepSeek AI for Better Performance
+**October 6, 2025** - Complete AI Feature Removal
-- **Migrated from Gemini to DeepSeek**: Switched all AI features to use DeepSeek API for faster responses and better cost efficiency
-- **All AI features now using DeepSeek**:
+- **All AI features have been permanently removed** at user request
+- Removed features:
-  - AI Chat assistant (text-based conversations)
+  - AI Chat assistant page (deleted entirely)
-  - AI schedule generation in Planner
+  - AI schedule generation in Planner (users now create schedules manually)
-  - AI habit nudges and suggestions
+  - AI habit nudges (removed from habits page)
-  - AI-powered settings and preferences
+  - AI-powered settings and preferences (removed from settings)
-  - AI matchmaking for battles
+  - AI matchmaking for battles (replaced with simple similarity-based matching)
-- **Added fallback responses**: When AI servers are temporarily overloaded, the app provides default responses instead of crashing
+  - AI Manager Control Panel from dashboard
-  - Schedule generation falls back to default daily schedule
+  - AI daily insights
-  - Popup messages fall back to motivational defaults
-- DeepSeek API key securely stored in environment variables
-- Note: File upload support (images, audio, PDFs) temporarily removed - text chat only

-**October 6, 2025** - Fixed AI Authentication Issues & Mobile Connectivity
-- **Fixed mobile authentication errors**: "Failed to generate schedule", "Failed to save preferences", "Failed to send message"
-- Improved authentication token handling:
-  - Uses cached tokens first for faster requests (especially on slow mobile connections)
-  - Automatically refreshes expired tokens when server returns 401
-  - Better error messages: "Not authenticated.
-Please log in." instead of generic errors
-- Added explicit Firebase persistence configuration for reliable mobile login
-- Fixed all frontend pages to use authenticated `apiRequest` helper
+- **Backend cleanup**:
+  - Removed all AI endpoints from server/routes.ts
+  - Removed AI schemas from shared/schema.ts
-- Removed insecure AI Configuration tab from admin dashboard
+  - Removed AI storage methods from server/storage.ts
-- Fixed rate limiter configuration and added SSL for development
-- **Solution for users**: If you see auth errors, simply log out and log back in to refresh your session
+  - Uninstalled openai, marked, and isomorphic-dompurify packages
+- **Frontend cleanup**:
+  - Removed chat route and navigation from App.tsx and BottomNav.tsx
+  - Updated all help documentation to remove AI references
+  - Replaced AI Chat with Messages in bottom navigation
+- **Simple fallback algorithms**: Battle matchmaking now uses stat similarity instead of AI
+- Platform is fully functional without any AI dependencies

 ## User Preferences